RainZhao01/2350_project/report.md

 Our final feature will allow the user to search for an exercise from the Exercise API and will be provided with a video to the user to explain it.

-## Ryan Work breakdown structure (WBS) including how the work was divided up and who has completed what element (including the actual report and presentation components)
+## Work breakdown structure (WBS) including how the work was divided up and who has completed what element (including the actual report and presentation components)

 ![Project WBS](images/Project%20WBS.png)
 The task are not divided up due to our choice of the Kanban SDLC.

-## Ryan Project schedule/timeline
+## Project schedule/timeline

 ![Project Timeline](images/Project%20Timeline%20estimate.png)

-## Nam & John : Wireframes and prototype elements for the application interface
+## Wireframes and prototype elements for the application interface

 Wireframe for main pages: